frc5587/TitanLib/README.md

 Afterwards, open the `index.html` file found in the `docs/` folder however you wish.

-## Add Java-Libs to a Repository as a Submodule
+## Add TitanLib to a Repository as a Submodule

 In the main repository: